cuboulder-csci2270/terminal-command-overview/README.md

 `cd` stands for "change directory."
 You can use this command to get around inside the terminal. `cd` supports both *relative* and *absolute* pathing.
 What are relative and absolute pathing?
 Great question!

 *Relative* pathing refers to the practice of giving the path of the directory to which you want to go relative to where you are now.
 Think of it like giving directions to a friend.
-If you're telling them how to get to the cafe from the classroom, you might just say "Go left, then take your first right, walk straight for a bit and then go right again."
+If you're telling them how to get to the cafe, you might just say "Go left, then take your first right, walk straight for a bit and then go right again."
 You just gave your friend directions to the cafe *relative* to their current position.

 Example:
 ```console